Bernadette Nolan grave (17th October 1960 to 4th July 2013)

 When I was seven I can remember seeing The Nolans on Top Of The Pops miming their most commercial hit I’m In The Mood For Dancing.
 I can remember the five sisters (and there were two brothers) looking similar as siblings often do – and so young.

-You expect folk to live a long life and generally die in the order in which they were born don’t you?
+You expect folk to live a long life and generally die in the order in which they were born.
 However cancer cares for nobody nor their age and often indiscriminately picks one out to go early.
-Though Bernadette (Bernie) was the second youngest sister she died of cancer aged 52 and here I am at the Carleton Cemetery in Blackpool where here ashes are buried.
+Though Bernadette (Bernie) was the second youngest sister she died of cancer aged 52 and here I am at her grave at Blackpool's main cemetery.

-Yes, Bernie’s ashes are buried here – in the baby’s section as planned.
-She was first diagnosed with breast cancer aged 50 after a career as a singer (she was lead vocalist in The Nolans who sold millions of recordings worldwide particularly in Japan where they sold over nine million albums), a performer in numerous musicals and a television actress.
-Though it had spread to her lymph nodes she had treatment and was cancer-free.
-However two years later the cancer had returned and spread to most vital organs.
+She was first diagnosed with breast cancer aged 50 after a successful career as a singer, a performer in numerous musicals and a television actress.
+Though the cancer had spread to her lymph nodes treatment rendered her free of cancer.
+However two years later it returned and spread to most vital organs.
 She died while sleeping at home in Surrey and left a husband and daughter.

 The funeral service was held at The Grand Theatre in central Blackpool…